snappercayt/snap100days.github.io/index.md

 secondaryjoin=(followers.c.followed_id == id),
 ```

- 4. this way this tutorial is coded and brought to life, [virtual graphics](
+ 4. the way this tutorial is coded and brought to life, [virtual graphics](
 https://youtu.be/PahbNFypubE) never stop amazing me